AdobeDocs/deliverability-learn.en/help/content-best-practices-for-optimal-delivery.md

 Content is key.
 You’ve already read our perspective on relevance, but here are a few additional tips to optimizing your deliverability when it comes to content:

-* Avoid too large of an HTML file.
+* **Avoid too large of an HTML file**.
 Stay under 100KB, but try to stay between 60 and 80KB to prevent slow delivery.
-* Use alt tags to your advantage.
+* **Use alt tags to your advantage**.
 Alt tags live within the image code of the HTML and display text if the image isn’t visible or loading.
 Rather than having a simple description like “product shot,” you might want to say something more compelling like, “Buy now and get 30% off.”
-* Avoid too many images.
-Most ISPs now block images by default.
+* **Avoid too many images.** Most ISPs now block images by default.
 You want to have a way to capture your audience without the images enabled so they then enable them.

 ## Additional resources